ireko8/ireko8.github.io/index.md

 ## Experience

 ### Work
+* May 2023 ~: Cloud Support Engineer at Amazon Web Services.
-* April 2022 ~ : Cloud Support Associate at Amazon Web Services.
+* April 2022 ~ April 2023: Cloud Support Associate at Amazon Web Services.
 * June 2021 ~ March 2022: Postdoctoral Project Researcher at the University of Tokyo.

 ### Education
-* April 2021: Ph.D. in the University of Tokyo.
+* April 2021: Ph.D. from the University of Tokyo.
 (Supervisor: Akihiro Nakao)
-* March 2017: M.I. in the University of Tokyo.
+* March 2017: M.I. from the University of Tokyo.
 (Supervisor: Akihiro Nakao)
-* March 2015: B.A. in the University of Tokyo.
+* March 2015: B.A. from the University of Tokyo.

 ### Interns
 * 2019 March: Docomo Mobile Inc.